mre/mre.github.io.v2/blog/2017-why-i-love-programming.md

 ### Sharing is fun, too!

-To get new inspiration for your own projects, read the programs of others.
+To get new inspiration for your next project, read the programs of others.
 This will give you an idea of how they think and how they solve problems.
 Many great programmers share their best code with you.
 You can do the same and share your project - or just the prettiest parts of it - with other programmers.